igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 reporting memory utilization, a module for very precise delays, and a module for manipulating GPIO pins as actual variables.
 Information on these modules can be found in the [Advanced Features] (@ref AdvancedFeatures) sections of the documentation.

+# Documentation #

+Detailed documentation is available in PDF form in the repository, or [online in HTML form] (http://igormiktor.github.io/AVRTools/).

 # Questions #                           {#QuestionsIntro}